grafana/loki/docs/clients/promtail/pipelines.md

 ### Data Accessible to Stages

-The following sections further describe the types that are acessible to each stage (although not all may be used)
+The following sections further describe the types that are accessible to each stage (although not all may be used)

 ##### Label Set

-A set of prometheus style labels which will be sent with the log line and will be indexed by Loki.
+A set of Prometheus-style labels which will be sent with the log line and will be indexed by Loki.

 ##### Extracted Map